sqykly/HoloREA/docs/web-api.md

 ### `getResourcesInClass`: `function`
 Get a list hashes of all resources belonging to a classification.

-- to call: POST /resources/getResourcesInClass/
+- to call:
+  - POST fn/resources/getResourcesInClass/
+  - `resources.getResourcesInClass(...).then(...)`
 - argument: `object`
   - [`Hash`](#hashtype-type)`<`[`ResourceClassification`](#resourceclassification-class-extends-vfobject)`>` `classification`: The classification whose instances should be returned.
 - returns: [`Hash`](#hashtype-type)`<`[`EconomicResource`](#economicresource-class-extends-vfobject)`>`[]